-- which clients use the API most actively,
+- which clients use the API most actively, which routes are overloaded, which versions of the API cause errors or slowdowns.

 What can be tracked

-Parameter | Description |
+| Parameter | Description |

-API key | Who makes calls, where the load comes from |
+| API key | Who exactly makes calls, where the load comes from |

-User ID | Individual activity of each user or integrator |
+| User ID | Individual activity of each user or integrator |

-Endpoint | Specific API routes, their popularity and stability |
+| Endpoint | Specific API routes, their popularity and stability |

-API version | Which versions are used, where compatibility is maintained, or where errors occur |
+| API version | Which versions are used, where compatibility is maintained, or where errors occur |

 What tracking gives

-Determination of bottlenecks and refueling points
+Identify bottlenecks and congestion points

-Detection of harmful activity or DDoS
+Detect malicious activity or DDoS

 Third-Party Service API Usage Audit